wso2/docs-choreo-dev/en/developer-docs/docs/authentication-and-authorization/test-secure-api-access-with-choreo-built-in-security-token-service.md

 9. To attach permissions to a resource, click the **Select Permissions** list under the respective resource and select the permissions you want to attach.
 10. To apply the permissions to the deployed component, click on **Deploy** button:

-12. To publish your API to the Choreo Developer Portal, follow the steps given below:
+12. To publish your API to the {{ product_name }} Developer Portal, follow the steps given below:
     1. In the left navigation menu, click **Manage** and then click **Lifecycle**.
     2. Click **Publish**.